If you’ve read about the cash envelope system for budgeting, you recognize the genius in its simplicity.

 Although you might have eight different accounts for our categories, you only need to carry around three debit cards each (groceries, business account, and personal account).

-Use your bank app to check how much money you have in each account, or you could also use paper or your phone to track your spending.
+Use your bank app to check how much money you have in each account, or you could also use paper or your phone to keep track of your spending.

-If you are unsure which method if the cashless envelope system will work best for you, I recommend first trying option number one (with one account and one debit card).
+If you are unsure which method of the cashless envelope system will work best for you, I recommend first trying option number one (with one account and one debit card).

 If you have trouble with the tracking or would like the added convenience of setting up automatic bill pay, try option number two (multiple checking accounts).